ACannamela/Realms/Omnibus.md

 than one hit location, it is treated as separate hit locations.
 The armor hit locations are divided up by the hit locations for taking wounds and kills.
 Light armor allows you to call out "Armor 1" on that hit location and the next blow will do damage.
-If you are wearing heavy armor you should call out "Armor 1” then “Armor 2" before the hit location takes damage.
+If you are wearing heavy armor you should call out "Armor 1" then "Armor 2" before the hit location takes damage.

 You can be wearing armor on a hit location yet still have some areas of that hit location that are not covered.
 These sections are also considered armored if at